 Another benefit of modularity is the ability to replace a given module with a whole new library that implements the same API without affecting the rest of the code base.
 In some sense, this happens within Subversion already.
-The libsvn_ra_local, libsvn_ra_neon, libsvn_ra_serf, and libsvn_ra_svn libraries each implement the same interface, all working as plug-ins to libsvn_ra.
-And all four communicate with the Repository layer-libsvn_ra_local connects to the repository directly; the other three do so over a network.
-The libsvn_fs_base and libsvn_fs_fs libraries are another pair of libraries that implement the same functionality in different ways-both are plug-ins to the common libsvn_fs library.
+The libsvn\ra\local, libsvn\ra\serf, and libsvn\ra\svn libraries each implement the same interface, all working as plug-ins to libsvn\ra.
+And all three communicate with the Repository layer-libsvn\ra\local connects to the repository directly; the others do so over a network.
+The libsvn\fs\base and libsvn\fs\fs libraries are another pair of libraries that implement the same functionality in different ways-both are plug-ins to the common libsvn\fs\library.

 The client itself also highlights the benefits of modularity in the Subversion design.
-Subversion's libsvn_client library is a one-stop shop for most of the functionality necessary for designing a working Subversion client (see the section called "Client Layer").
+Subversion's libsvn\client library is a one-stop shop for most of the functionality necessary for designing a working Subversion client (see the section called "Client Layer").
 So while the Subversion distribution provides only the svn command-line client program, several third-party programs provide various forms of graphical client UIs.
 These GUIs use the same APIs that the stock command-line client does.
 This type of modularity has played a large role in the proliferation of available Subversion clients and IDE integrations and, by extension, to the tremendous adoption rate of Subversion itself.